newrelic/newrelic-integration-e2e-action/README.md

 `decription` : Description for the e2e test.

 `agent.integrations` : An additional integration needed for the e2e.
-In the case of the prometheus based integrations there should always be the nri-prometheus.
-The format is:
-  - Name of the integration for key and relative binary path for value.

 `scenarios`: Array of scenarios, each one is an independent run for the e2e.
 - `decription` : Description of the scenario.